-No part of this publication may be reproduced, stored in any retrieval system, or transmitted, on any form or by any means, including but not limited to electronic, mechanical, photocopying, recording or otherwise, with out the prior written permission of the Mid-Central Corporation.
+No part of this publication may be reproduced, stored in any retrieval system, or transmitted, on any form or by any means, including but not limited to electronic, mechanical, photocopying, recording or otherwise, with out the prior written permission of R.P.S Corporation.
 This includes all text, illustrations, tables and charts.

-©2006 R.P.S.
+©2010 R.P.S.
 Corporation Printed in U.S.A.